 How to Hand Hew Beams | Hand Hewing Styles

-Gary & Roy Discuss the Stylistic Differences between Antique and Scalloped Hand Hewing
+Gary & Roy Discuss the Stylistic Differences between Hand Hewn Techniques, Antique and Scalloped

-Gary Campbell: We’re here with Roy Watson and today he’s been doing a log order for us—hand hewing antique style versus scallop.
+Gary Campbell: We’re here with Roy Watson and today he’s been doing a hand hewn log order for us—antique style versus scallop.
 He’s almost done with this job.
 So we’re just here talking about it.

 Roy Watson: It’s been a pleasure doing it.
 The years that I’ve worked for you, I’ve certainly enjoyed it.

-Gary Campbell: Roy, whether it comes to logs or post and beam, or siding or even trim, tongue and groove or shiplap, you can hew any of that?
+Gary Campbell: Roy, whether it comes to logs or post and beam, or siding or even trim, tongue and groove or shiplap, can any of that be hand hewn?

 Roy Watson: Yes.
 I have hewn a half inch by four inch pieces for window trim.